 Daisies have been used in the treatment of whooping cough and asthma.
 The sticky leaves have been used in wound dressing.
 An eye lotion for conjunctivitis can be made from the flowers.

 The Millennium Seed Bank safeguards practically the entire British flora in its vaults, including Leucanthemum vulgare.
 You can see oxeye daisy, and many other UK native species, growing in Bloomer’s Valley at Wakehurst.
-Adopt this seed as a personalised gift for a wife, mother, grandmother, sister, aunt or friend and help in the preservation of British flora.
+Adopt an oxeye daisy seed for her as a gift and ensure its long-term survival in the Millennium Seed Bank.